Exabyte-io/documentation/docs/infrastructure/clusters/azure.md

+# Microsoft Azure Clusters

+This page contains information about clusters hosted on Microsoft Azure[^1] and their hardware specifications.

 ## Clusters

-The following table provides information about available clusters on Microsoft Azure[^1] cloud computing platform.
+The following table provides information about available clusters on Microsoft Azure cloud computing platform.
 The latest cluster status can be found on <a href="https://platform.exabyte.io/clusters" target="_blank">Clusters</a> page in web application.

 | Name        | Hostname                                          | Location |
 | :---:       | :---:                                             | :---:    |